snrnats/doc-centre/docfx_project/react/help/quick-start.md

 **Using the Register Shipments Endpoint**

-To register a shipment, send a <span class="text--green text--bold">POST</span> request to the **Register Shipments** endpoint (`https://api.sorted.com/react/shipments`).
+To register a shipment, send a <span class="text--green text--bold">POST</span> request to the **Register Shipments** endpoint.
 As a minimum, you'll need to send the following information:

 * The shipment's tracking reference.
 REACT will only accept one `tracking_reference` per shipment.
 * JSON `Content-Type` and `Accept` headers.
 REACT works with JSON data.